WebScaleSoftwareLtd/RemixDB/rpc/README.md

 - `0x02`: True (boolean)
 - `0x03`: Empty bytes
 - `0x04`: Empty string
-- `0x05`: Bytes: If this is the root value, the remainder of the message are the bytes.
+- `0x05`: Bytes: If this is a root/struct value, the remainder of the message are the bytes.
 If not, the next 4 bytes should be a uint32 little endian containing the length, then the value should be the length of that integer.
-- `0x06`: String: If this is the root value, the remainder of the message is the string.
+- `0x06`: String: If this is a root/struct value, the remainder of the message is the string.
 If not, the next 4 bytes should be a uint32 little endian containing the length, then the value should be the length of that integer.
 - `0x07`: Array: The next 4 bytes should be a uint32 little endian value containing the length.
 For each item in this array, you should refer back to this list to figure out what it is.
 - `0x08`: Map: The next 4 bytes should be a uint32 little endian value containing the length.
 For each item in this map, the key will be first, then the value will be after.
 You should refer to this list for both for information on how each should be parsed.
 - `0x09`: Struct: The data following this should be in the following order: